josephdpurcell/code-climate-and-drupal/code-climate-configs/README.md

 See [How Tos](/docs/how-tos.md) for how to use these configs.

-* For a Drupal 8 project, TBD
+* For Drupal 8 project, use [0001-Add-Drupal-8-project-Code-Climate-config.patch](0001-Add-Drupal-8-project-Code-Climate-config.patch)
 * For Drupal 8 core, use [0001-Add-Drupal-8-core-Code-Climate-config.patch](0001-Add-Drupal-8-core-Code-Climate-config.patch)
 * For Drupal 8 module, use [0001-Add-Drupal-8-module-Code-Climate-config.patch](0001-Add-Drupal-8-module-Code-Climate-config.patch)
 * For Drupal 7 project, use [0001-Add-Drupal-7-project-Code-Climate-config.patch](0001-Add-Drupal-7-project-Code-Climate-config.patch)